Efficient Spatially Sparse Inference for Conditional GANs and Diffusion Models: Abstract

 \section{Abstract}

 During image editing, existing deep generative models tend to re-synthesize the entire output from scratch, including the unedited regions.
 This leads to a significant waste of computation, especially for minor editing operations.
 In this work, we present \method (\methodabbr), a general-purpose technique that selectively performs computation for edited regions and accelerates various generative models, including both conditional GANs and diffusion models.
-Our key observation is that users tend to make gradual changes to the input image.
+Our key observation is that users prone to gradually edit the input image.
 This motivates us to cache and reuse the feature maps of the original image.
-Given an edited image, we sparsely apply the convolutional filters to the edited regions while reusing the cached features for the unedited regions.
+Given an edited image, we sparsely apply the convolutional filters to the edited regions while reusing the cached features for the unedited areas.
 Based on our algorithm, we further propose \engine (\engineabbr) to convert the computation reduction to latency reduction on off-the-shelf hardware.
-With 1.2\%-area edited regions, our method reduces the computation of DDIM by $7.5\times$ and GauGAN by $18\times$ while preserving the visual fidelity.
-With \engineabbr, we accelerate the inference time of DDIM by $3.0\times$ on RTX 3090 and $6.6\times$ on Apple M1 Pro CPU, and GauGAN by $4.2\times$ on RTX 3090 and $14\times$ on Apple M1 Pro CPU.
+With about $1\%$-area edits, SIGE accelerates DDPM by $3.0\times$ on NVIDIA RTX 3090 and $4.6\times$ on Apple M1 Pro GPU, Stable Diffusion by $7.2\times$ on 3090, and GauGAN by $5.6\times$ on 3090 and $5.2\times$ on M1 Pro GPU.
+Compared to our conference version, we extend \engineabbr to accommodate attention layers and apply it to Stable Diffusion.
+Additionally, we offer support for Apple M1 Pro GPU and include more results with large and sequential edits.